 Spillman grew up on St. Simons, a small island off the coast of Georgia.
 “My mom took me down to the beach every morning,” Spillman recalls.
 “I felt like the whole world was mine.
 There’s a lighthouse from the 1700’s and trees everywhere; it was a magical place.
 I was an only child, so I created my own world, making up songs, writing poems and listening to R&B on the radio.”
 When her parents broke up, she moved to Nashville with her father, just before she started high school.
 “My dad bought me an acoustic guitar and encouraged my songwriting.
 That was the turning point.”

 While still in high school, she started performing, recording EPs and connecting with Nashville writers and publishers.
-She met hit songwriters Natalie Hemby (Miranda Lambert, Little Big Town) and John Paul White.
-She started co-writing with them, and other writers as well.
-She placed “Overnight,” a tune she composed with Hemby, on Amy Grant’s album Somewhere Down the Road.
+She placed “Overnight,” a tune on Amy Grant’s album Somewhere Down the Road.
 Since then she's had various placements and has toured different venues all over the world.